 It looks like we’re entering a recession.
 One of the hardest things about it is the lack of reliable information about whether companies are still hiring and what hiring freezes even mean.
 Arguably the two most impactful eng hiring freezes were announced by Facebook (May 4, 2022) and then Google (July 20, 2022).
 Facebook’s freeze is allegedly partial, targeting roles below L7 and excluding machine learning engineers.
 Google’s freeze is allegedly all-encompassing but may only last 2 weeks.
 But what’s actually going on?
 To make some sense of a bunch of contradictory information about Google’s and Facebook’s hiring freezes in the press and on Blind, we decided to ask the people who, outside of Google leadership, will probably know best what’s going on – engineers who are interviewing at these companies right now.
 In this post, we’ll share what we learned from surveying 1003 of our users.

 Why do we care about these freezes at interviewing.io?
 First off, they affect our users – a good chunk of our users are practicing for upcoming Google and Facebook interviews.
 Moreover, these freezes materially affect our business.
-On our platform, you can practice with engineers from a specific company, and many of our users opt to practice with Google engineers before their Google interview and Facebook engineers before their Facebook one.
+On our platform, you can practice with engineers from a specific company, and many of our users opt to practice with Google engineers before their Google interview and Facebook engineers before they begin the Facebook interview process.
 To wit, here is a graph of mock interviews on our platform with Facebook and Google engineers, by week.
 As you can see, we’re definitely incentivized to care about what’s actually going on with these freezes.

 Note that though our user base isn’t a perfectly representative sample of engineers interviewing at Google and Facebook, we have reason to believe that it’s reasonably representative.
 We’ve been around for about 7 years, have hosted over 100K technical interviews on our platform (split between mock interviews and real ones), and thousands of engineers sign up to use interviewing.io every month.
 Our average user has 7 years of experience, and about 40% of our users either currently work or have worked at a FAANG company.